-Rep. Schneider Invites Students to Participate in 2018 Congressional Art Competition
+Rep. Schneider Invites Students to Participate in 2020 Congressional Art Competition via New Virtual Format

 Area high school students are encouraged to submit outstanding pieces of art they have created in the past year, which will be judged by a panel of local educators and artists.
-The theme for this year’s contest is “Dreams”.
-Students may interpret the theme however they chose and submit artwork that reflects their interpretation.
+The theme for this year’s contest is the U.S. motto, “E Pluribus Unum” (meaning “Out of Many, One”).
+Students are encouraged to interpret the theme however they chose and submit artwork that reflects their interpretation.

 The winning submission will be exhibited in the U.S. Capitol for a year.
 The second and third place pieces will be displayed in the Congressman’s District and Washington D.C. offices, respectively.

-The first prize winner will also receive two round-trip airline tickets courtesy of Southwest Airlines to Washington, DC and have the opportunity to attend the Congressional Art Competition award ceremony.
-At that ceremony, our district’s winner will see their winning artwork hung in the Capitol, and be joined by other first prize entries from the other 434 Congressional Districts.
+The first prize winner will also receive two round-trip airline tickets to Washington, DC and have the opportunity to attend the Congressional Art Competition award ceremony.
+At that ceremony, our district’s winner will see their winning artwork hung in the Capitol and be joined by other first prize entries from other congressional districts across the country.

 Additional information, including important guidelines for submissions, is available on Congressman Schneider’s website.